Setaria pumila

 Setaria pumila is a species of grass known by many common names, including yellow foxtail, yellow bristle-grass, pigeon grass, and cattail grass.
 It is native to Europe, but it is known throughout the world as a common weed.
 It grows in lawns, sidewalks, roadsides, cultivated fields, and many other places.
 This annual grass grows 20 cm to well over 1 m in height, its mostly hairless stems ranging from green to purple-tinged in color.
-The leaf blades are hairless on the upper surfaces, twisting, and up to 30 cm long.
+The leaf blades are sparsely to barely covered in hair, twisting, and up to 30 cm long.
 The inflorescence is a stiff, cylindrical bundle of spikelets 2 to 15 cm long with short, blunt bristles.
 The panicle may appear yellow or yellow-tinged.

+The species is often mistaken for S. viridis, but can be told apart by the presence (in the case of S. pumila) of hair on the leaf blades, usually close to the collar; S. viridis lacks the hairs present in S. pumila.

 In New Zealand S. pumila can cover 20–40% of otherwise productive dairy farming pasture causing a loss in milk production.